60-day money-back on any purchase

 Before the release of the HackMotion wrist sensor, measuring wrist movement was very difficult.

-What wrist angle looks and how it feels can be different.
+What a wrist angle looks like and feels like can be different.
 That’s where HackMotion comes into play.

 With the HackMotion wrist sensor, you can hit golf balls as usual and have your wrist angles and positions measured throughout the swing.